SAS Tracking Skills Gain Intel

 Now here is where it gets a bit tasty.
 The UN had managed to broker a ceasefire between the Malaysian forces and Soekarno’s Indonesians.
 Both sides agreed to prevent further casualties but others didn’t really trust Soekarno.
 Well, Lt Peele and his men that were out looking for Soekarno’s men had no idea about the ceasefire due to their radio problems.

-They followed the trail and discovered forty Indonesians having their scran, munching their faces with no sentry posted to keep watch.
-They clearly thought they were safe.
+They followed the trail and discovered forty Indonesians having their scran.
+They were munching their faces with no sentry posted to keep watch.
+The men thought they were safe.
 Peele took ten men and charged the camp, firing from the hip like a Hollywood movie.
 It reminded me of when the SBS stormed an Indonesian’s breakfast feast in the jungle.

 It worked.
 They killed five enemies and the rest fucked off, filling their pants on the move.
 They left behind a shit load of weapons and ammunition.
 The main enemy force also fucked off without a peep which was the biggest win.

 The pairing of Creighton’s SAS tracking skills and experience put with Peele’s resolution brought around an excellent end to a mission, one for the books to talk about.
 It was no doubt helped by the lack of comms from Peele’s radio but it all helps.